ottacom/Radar-Reactive-Controller/README.md

 #Quick guide (For impatient, please take a look inside the file)

 What you need:
--Mysql instance (local or remote, of course you can use the observium instance) -The controller.json file - The configuration file of the system -The database.json file - The db instance file
+.Mysql instance (local or remote, of course you can use the observium instance) .The controller.json file - The configuration file of the system .The database.json file - The db instance file

 #The controller.json file